abdullahfsm/multiclass-scheduler/README.md

 ## Configuration File
 The client configuration file (see conf/client_config.txt) specifies information for the **client** (e.g., servers, workload).
 It also specifies list of sequencers, class thresholds, tos mapping and mpl to be used by the **MCS**.
+This file is automatically created by running the setup.py file but can also be modified directly.

 The format is a sequence of key and value(s), one key per line.